thieu1995/mealpy/README.md

 * MEALPY is a largest python module for the most of cutting-edge nature-inspired meta-heuristic algorithms and is distributed under GNU General Public License (GPL) V3 license.

-* Current version: 2.2.0, Total algorithms: 178 (original + variants), 91 original algorithms (8 dummy algorithms)
+* Current version: 2.3.0, Total algorithms: 154 (original + variants), 87 original algorithms (8 dummy algorithms)
-* Three different version of mealpy in term of passing hyper-parameters.
+* Different versions of mealpy in term of passing hyper-parameters.
 So please careful check your version before using this library.
 (All releases can be found here: [Link](https://pypi.org/project/mealpy/#history))
   * mealpy < 1.0.5
   * 1.1.0 < mealpy < 1.2.2
   * 2.0.0 <= mealpy <= 2.1.2
+  * mealpy == 2.2.0
-  * mealpy >= 2.2.0
+  * mealpy >= 2.3.0 (From this version, algorithms can solve discrete problem)

 * The goals of this framework are:
     * Sharing knowledge of meta-heuristic fields to everyone without a fee